Effects of Online Self-Disclosure on Social Feedback During the COVID-19 Pandemic: Introduction

 \section{Introduction}

 A growing body of research sheds light on the adverse impacts of the COVID-19 pandemic on individuals' physical and mental well-being \citep{xiong2020impact, fancourt2021trajectories}.
-According to the CDC's Morbidity and Mortality Weekly Report \citep{czeisler2020mental}, U.S. adults from April to June of 2020 experienced a heightened prevalence of anxiety (25.5\% vs. 8.1\%) and depressive (24.3\% vs. 6.5\%) disorders when compared to the same period in 2019. \citet{reger2020suicide} suggest that these phenomena are attributable to several factors: financial concerns; social isolation; decreased access to community and religious support; and barriers to the acquisition of healthcare.
+According to the CDC's Morbidity and Mortality Weekly Report \citep{czeisler2020mental}, U.S. adults from April to June of 2020 experienced a heightened prevalence of anxiety (25.5\% vs. 8.1\%) and depressive (24.3\% vs. 6.5\%) disorders when compared to the same period in 2019. \citet{reger2020suicide} suggests that these phenomena are attributable to several factors: financial concerns; social isolation; decreased access to community and religious support; and barriers to the acquisition of healthcare.
 In particular, a strong correlation between social isolation and degradation in psychological conditions has been studied \citep{douglas2009preparing, hossain2020mental}.

 In the midst of the global epidemic, many have resorted to online support forums to cope with the impacts of COVID-19 while maintaining physical distance from others \cite{chew2020narrative}.
 Peer-to-peer interaction on the Web is known to reduce depression and enhance the quality of life \citep{wang2015eliciting, rains2009meta}.
 Particularly, it can facilitate increased social connectedness, feelings of group belonging \citep{naslund2016future} and guidance for important health care decisions \citep{ridout2018use}.
 To maximize these gains, support seekers tend to engage in self-disclosure, the voluntary sharing of personal information with others \citep{derlaga1987self}, more actively than non support seeking individuals \citep{wingate2020influence, lee2013lonely}.
 By providing more detailed descriptions of themselves and their situations, they can acquire the increased quality and quantity of advice received from peers \citep{pan2018you}.
-That said, public discourse plays a critical role in boosting support seekers' psychological health.